Quantitative stochastic homogenization and large-scale regularity: Preface

 Many microscopic models lead to partial differential equations with rapidly oscillating coefficients.
 A particular example, which is the main focus of this book, is the scalar, uniformly elliptic equation

-and one is interested in the behavior of the solutions on length scales much larger than the unit scale (the \emph{microscopic} scale on which the coefficients are varying).
+where the interest is in the behavior of the solutions on length scales much larger than the unit scale (the \emph{microscopic} scale on which the coefficients are varying).
 The coefficients are assumed to be valued in the positive definite matrices, and may be periodic, almost periodic, or stationary random fields.
 Such equations arise in a variety of contexts such as heat conduction and electromagnetism in heterogeneous materials, or through their connection with stochastic processes.

 To emphasize the highly heterogeneous nature of the problem, it is customary to introduce a parameter $0 < \ep\ll1$ to represent the ratio of the microscopic and macroscopic scales.
 The equation is then rescaled as